opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-The hotkey account passed to the `set_root_weights` call does not meet the minimum stake requirement for weights.
+this hotkey is not registered

 ```bash
 {'code': 1010, 'message': 'Invalid Transaction', 'data': 'Custom error: 4'